seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **PAROLLES**
 It is to be recovered: but that the merit of
 service is seldom attributed to the true and exact
-performer, I would have that drum or another.
+performer, I would have that drum or another, or
+'hic jacet.'

 **BERTRAM**
 Why, if you have a stomach, to't, monsieur: if you